ZxjSamantha/Weekly_Report/1109_Papernotes.md

 For the BCICIV2a dataset, they simulate the calibration period in real-world BCI by including **the target subject's first 120 trials of the second session into the training set**.

+**The training set consists of the first session of all five subejcts as well as the target subject's first 120 trials of the second session. **

 **The validation set contains the  `[120, 144]` trials of the target subject's second session.**

 **The last 144 trials in the second session form the test set. **

 Batch size: 30

+Finally, comparing SCSN and SCSN-MMD, they did not observe an obvious increase in decoding accuracies by adding MMD constraints to our multi-subject networks.

 ---